oppia/oppia-web-developer-docs/Installing-Oppia-(Linux;-Python-3).md

    ```

 6. Setup direnv into your shell.
-   If you are using bash.
+   If you are using bash:

    ```bash
    eval "$(direnv hook bash)" >> ~/.bashrc
    ```
-   If you are using zsh.
+   If you are using zsh:

    ```bash
    eval "$(direnv hook zsh)" >> ~/.zshrc